kellie-cat/dental-quiz/README.md

 The Cavity Prevention Quiz is an educational game designed for people of all ages.
 An interactive quiz provides a learning experience for people to gain knowledge that can help them improve their oral health and maintain their smile.
 The World Health Organisation in 2019 said that dental decay was the most common health condition in the world.
 Oral diseases disproportionally affect the poor and socially disadvantaged members of society.
 To provide real and meaningful change, we need health care systems that properly address these inequalities.
-However, there are some straightforward actions that we as indiviuals can take that drastically reduce our risk of these problems.
+However, there are some straightforward actions that we as individuals can take that drastically reduce our risk of these problems.
 This resource is one way to spread the knowledge.

 ![Screenshot of The Cavity Prevention Quiz on Am I Responsive](docs/am-i-responsive-dental-quiz.png)